-Born in Berlin, Thomas Biskup was educated at the universities of Göttingen and Cambridge, where he obtained his MPhil and PhD.
+Born in Berlin, I was educated at the universities of Göttingen and Cambridge, where I obtained my MPhil and PhD.

-He has been at the University of Hull since completing his post-doc research, and has also held research fellowships at the University of Oxford, the Herzog August Bibliothek Wolfenbüttel (twice), and the Institute for Advanced Study, Princeton.
+I have been at the University of Hull since completing post-doc research, and have also held research fellowships at the University of Oxford, the Herzog August Bibliothek Wolfenbüttel (twice), and the Institute for Advanced Study, Princeton.

 Professional highlights include a year at the Institute for Advanced Study, Princeton, and working as a curator on the 'Friederisiko' exhibition in Potsdam's historic palaces in 2012.